Priority Bicycles is a direct to consumer commuter bike brand that delivers premium bikes at a reasonable price.

 That campaign was the first of 3 fully-funded Kickstarter campaigns, all of which delivered on-time for all backers.
 Priority Bicycles now has 5 models, shipped thousands of bicycles around the world, and features partnerships with premium resorts, educational institutions, and top-rated tours in major US cities.”

-For those who would like to pay for their bike in installments, Priority has a handy integration with Cross River Bank, showing loan payment options for monthly financing on each bike, if approved.
+For those who would like to pay for their bike in installments, Priority has a handy integration with loan payment options for monthly financing on each bike.

 The founder’s background in software and innovation is clearly yielding fruit for this lean, automated brand, and their product quality is being rewarded with high-profile partnerships with upscale hotel brands.